 3. Rarely Makes Time For You

-Partners usually love each other a lot when a marriage is in its early stages.
-However, after a few decades of marriage, people tend to take each other for granted and not make time for each other.
+Partners in happy marriages usually love each other, a lot for physical intimacy involved in a happy marriage in its early stages.
+However, after a few decades of happy marriage, people tend to take romantic feelings, physical affection, and physical intimacy with each other for granted and not make time for intimacy with each other.

-Behavior change can affect a partner’s mental health and even make a partner not feel loved anymore.
+Behavior change can affect a spouse’s feelings.
+Self-esteem, mental health, physical health, affection, romantic feelings, and financial stability can make a spouse hate a partner.
 Your spouse might not pay as much attention to you.
 He devaluates you.

 4. He Is Physically Abusive

-Physical abuse is among the many relationship challenges, and it involves using physical force against someone in a way that injures or endangers them.
+Physical abuse is among the many related issues and challenges.
+It involves using physical force against someone in a way that injures or endangers them.
 It can be intentional, such as punching someone, or accidental, like slapping someone while trying to break up a fight.

 Domestic violence is abuse in an intimate relationship, with one partner acting as a “bully” and the other enduring it.
-In most cases, domestic violence happens not just once but repeatedly for weeks, months, or years and could cause low self-esteem.
+In most cases, domestic violence happens not just once but repeatedly for weeks, months, or years and could cause low self-esteem, mental health problems, and physical health.

-If your husband’s behavior is mostly abusive, it could be that he is harboring some resentment toward you.
+If your husband’s behavior is mostly abusive, it could be that he harbors resentment toward your husband, who hates you.

 5. Lack of Intimacy

-Physical intimacy is often a serious issue in marriages because of its physical or emotional infidelity and mental facets.
+Physical intimacy is often a serious issue because of physical cheating or emotional infidelity. its negative interactions with mental and physical health are facets of healthy relationships.
 The tension between men and women is often visible in the bedroom.

-Physical intimacy is vital, and it matters if this area is not defined correctly with a mutual understanding of desires, boundaries, and needs.
+Physical intimacy and physical touch are vital, and it matters if the healthy, loving relationship that coaches this area is not defined correctly with a mutual understanding of desires, boundaries, and needs.

 If your husband starts withholding sex from you, he is angry or hurt about something.
-To know why your husband withholds sex from you, you must figure out the root causes.
+To know why your husband does it, you must figure out all the underlying reasons, all the giving root causes.

 6. He May Be Unfaithful

-Adultery is the most significant sign that your husband dislikes or loves you.
+Adultery is the most significant sign that your husband, who hates you, dislikes you.
 You don’t have to wrap your head around this one for long.

 Some husbands cheat to get back at their wives for something they did or didn’t do.
-Cheating can occur in the form of physical cheating or mental infidelity.
+Cheating can occur in two-way streets through physical cheating or mental or emotional infidelity.

-You may be trying to get him to do what you want, and he’s often lost in his feeling of entitlement.
-He may have too much pride or ego involved in the relationship.
-Being adulterous is a surefire sign your husband hates you.
+You may see signs your husband hates trying to get you to do what he wants.
+He’s often lost in his entitlement.
+He may have too much pride or ego involved.
+Being adulterous is a surefire sign of your husband’s hate.

 Moreover, be aware of cyber cheating, as it gets increasingly popular.